jerryc8/ssl-expiry/README.md

 ```

 ## Missing work
-- use a subnet calculator such as `ip-subnet-calculator` package instead of substrings to check for service membership such as callisto vs europa
 - to provide more instructions about how to use the `node` container (inside `testenv` network) to run the script
 - not sure how to create self signed certificates that has a start date or end date in the past?